 I am sure there will be somewhere around 2,000 words by the time I get done saying everything I want to say, but I most definitely will not make you read them all to learn the answer to this question.

 The answer is yes.
 At least on my own aging homelab server, in my own home, with my particular workload.
-I am probably going to be saying just a hair under $10 per year by switching to the
+I am probably going to be saving just a hair under $10 per year by switching to the

 conservative CPU governor with some minor tweaks to the governor settings.